nikhithae08/finguard-fraud-detection-analytics/README.md

 A hosted Neon PostgreSQL database serves as the source for customer master data, containing customer profile and reference information, including transaction limits used during fraud detection.
 As this dataset changes infrequently, it is ingested into Databricks using Lakeflow Connect as a batch/incremental load, leveraging a primary key and cursor column to capture only new or updated records.

-## Future Enhancements
--   Monitoring and observability
--   Automated testing

-## Author
-This project was developed as a portfolio project demonstrating modern Data Engineering practices for real-time analytics using Databricks Lakehouse.